masterofobzene/ImageCombiner/README.md

 3- Put your images to be combined in the folders IMAGES_A & IMAGES_B.
 Image quantity MUST be the equal.

-4- Answer how many images to create: for example to create 1 combined image, you drop an pic into IMAGES_A and one in IMAGES_B, then answer 1 (since it will be one image combining both).
+4- Answer how many images to create: for example to create 1 combined image, you drop a pic into IMAGES_A and one in IMAGES_B, then answer 1 (since it will be one image combining both).